 The first tab of the goal designer is simply an overview of what a goal is, and where it sits in the strategic plan.

-For example, if you create an organisational goal, the Contribute tab will display Focus Areas for you to align to.
+For example, if you create an organizational goal, the Contribute tab will display Focus Areas for you to align to.

-If you’re adding a goal from the Planner, you will see the Organisational Goals and your direct Manager’s Goals.
+If you’re adding a goal from the Planner, you will see the Organizational Goals and your direct Manager’s Goals.

-If you’re adding a goal from the My Goals, Goal Hub or anywhere else, if you:
+If you’re adding a goal from the My Goals page, Goal Hub or anywhere else, if you:

-- Have a Role in the top 2 levels of the org chart, you will see the Organisational Goals and your direct Manager’s Goals.
+- Have a Role in the top 2 levels of the org chart, you will see the Organizational Goals and your direct Manager’s Goals.

 - Have a Role outside the top 2 org chart levels, you’ll just see your direct Manager’s Goals.

 You managers goals will include all goals they own or co-own.
 NOTE- if you’re at the top of the org chart, and have no manager, you’ll see nothing for your managers goals.